-- Upper (pyelonephritis) and lower urinary tract infection (Cystitis: bacterial).
+- Upper (pyelonephritis Kidney: pyelonephritis) and lower urinary tract infection Cystitis.

-- Acute renal failure Kidney: acute renal failure, less use if anuric though.
+- Acute renal failure Kidney: acute kidney injury (AKI), less use if anuric though.

 - Transitional cell carcinoma Bladder: neoplasia.
 Diagnostic wash or catheter suction aspirates, the latter more accurate but often requires targeted imaging.
 Direct percutaneous aspiration controversial due to field theory and perceived or unclear to minimal risk of metastatic seeding.

-- Alongside liver enzymes and serum (pre + 2 hr post-prandial) bile acids with possibly ammonia test (Blood biochemistry: ammonia NB very labile, separated frozen-chilled plasma in 20 mins, smoking and disinfectant artifact) - to assess hepatic encephalopathy Hepatic encephalopathy due to portocaval shunt Congenital portosystemic shunt (CPSS).
+- Alongside liver enzymes and serum (pre + 2 h post prandial) bile acids with possibly ammonia test (Blood biochemistry: ammonia NB very labile, separated frozen-chilled plasma in 20 mins, smoking and disinfectant artifact) - to assess hepatic encephalopathy Hepatic encephalopathy due to portocaval shunt Congenital portosystemic shunt (CPSS).

-- With serum glucose test Blood biochemistry: serial blood glucose and fructosamine Blood biochemistry: frucotsamine - to confirm diabetes mellitus and prolonged hyperglycemia respectively.
+- With serum glucose test Serial blood glucose and fructosamine Blood biochemistry: fructosamine to confirm diabetes mellitus Diabetes mellitus and prolonged hyperglycemia respectively.